Governor-General

 An important part of the role of the Governor-General is engaging with the Australian community.
 Some of the ways the Governor-General does this include:

-• visiting places hit by a national disaster, such as floods or fire
+• visiting places hit by a natural disaster, such as floods or fire

 • opening and attending national and international meetings and conferences